rishirandhir/Quandoo/README.md

   eg: ..\Quandoo_Project\build_sanity\reports
   The report.html file will give you a representation of all the tests with the status and also tell what each keyword does .
-  Other report files will also be present viz. log.html and output.xml I have kept a few example reports in the folder.
+  Other report files will also be present viz. log.html and output.xml I have kept a few example reports in the folder from last run.
+  Also the console has a few checks and information about test which helps user to know what the test is doing.

 Faliure Analysis:
   If in case a test fails a screenshot with the test case name and date appended will be created.